KristofPusztai/ProbabilisticDiffusion/README.md

 ![image](https://github.com/KristofPusztai/ProbabilisticDiffusion/blob/master/img/DDPM-algo.png?raw=true)

 Where $\epsilon_\theta$  represents the user defined model with learnable parameters $\theta$.
+## Installation
+pip install:

+`pip install ProbabilisticDiffusion`

+For any additional needs, sdist and bdist can be found in the GitHub repo.
 ## Usage
 The data we use for the below examples is a set of randomly generated points points lying on a circle of radius 2 and added i.i.d gaussian noise with SD of 0.3 to x and y axes: